philippe44/SqueezeAMP/README.md

 <strong>All GPIO have internal pull-up/down that you can set by software, so in most cases you don't need to bring power to buttons/encoder board, except if you use J8.
 These are inputs only and have no pull-up, so you need to add them on your IO board.</strong>

+According to TAS57xx datasheet, if you short L+/L- and R+/R- you can use the chip in post-filtered mono BTL mode.
+Sounds a bit strange and I've not tried as of this writing, but if it might be handy to do a mono (more powerful) speaker.

 # Populating options

 System is modular and you can pretty much build each sub-part independently.